Inotila/Wake-App/README.md

 [Prototype](https://www.figma.com/proto/hdgYY8vsarBvqi55389lfM/wake-app?node-id=0-1&t=tbFWoiUFjlHnyPXQ-1)

 ## Credits/Reference
-This work is the original work of Youssef Bouallala, Kaisar, and Inotila Opoeli Nghaamwa.
+This work is the original work of Youssef Bouallala, Kaisar, and Inotila Nghaamwa.

 ### Media
-All images used are the property of Youssef Bouallala and Inotila Opoeli Nghaamwa, and Fimga's assets.
+All images used are the property of Youssef Bouallala and Inotila Nghaamwa, and Fimga's assets.

 ### Content